return42/sphkerneldoc/linux_src_doc/block/bfq-wf2q_c.rst

         if not NULL, pointer to the entity whose activation, requeueing or repositionig triggered the invocation of this function.

+    :param bool expiration:
+        id true, this function is being invoked after the expiration of the in-service entity

 .. _`bfq_update_next_in_service.description`: